jacecotton/tcds/scripts/WebComponent/README.md

 }
 ```

-The `render` method is called every time [state](#state) or [props](#props) are updated (or any time an `update` event is dispatched on the component class).
-Updates are first batched within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) for efficiency and performance, then only elements within the template that have actually changed (are different from the live component DOM) will be re-rendered.
+The `render` method is called every time [state](#state) or [props](#props) are updated (or any time an `update` event is dispatched on the element).
+Updates are first batched within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) for efficiency and performance, then only elements within the template that have actually changed (compared to the live component DOM) will be re-rendered.

 [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) are recommended as it allows for multi-line strings and string interpolation, rather than concatenation.

 <sub>The `/* html */` annotation before the return value can optionally be added to create syntax highlighting, if a plugin like [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) is enabled in your text editor.</sub>

-### Shadow parts
+#### Shadow parts
 You can access any [shadow parts](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) created in the template via the public property `parts`.

 ```js